HARPgroup/elfgen/README.md

 # Retrieve dataset of interest
 # You may enter either a 6, 8, 10, or 12-digit HUC code
+# By default the ichthy dataset is downloaded to a temp directory, however this may be overridden by
+# supplying a local path of interest using the parameter `ichthy.localpath`
 watershed.df <- elfdata('02080201')
 ```